potassco/mkdoclingo/docs/reference/sections/predicate-table.md

                 start_level: 3
         ```

+## Configuration options

+The option `predicate_table` can be further customized with the following options:

+- `include_undocumented` Boolean indicating if predicates that have no docstring should be included.
+Defaults to True.
+- `include_hidden` Boolean indicating if predicates that are not shown nor input should be included.
+Defaults to True.

+!!! example

-    === "Output"
+    === ":material-palette-outline: Output"

         ::: examples/sudoku/encoding.lp
             handler: asp
             options:
-                predicate_table: true
+                predicate_table:
+                    include_hidden: false
                 start_level: 3

-## Configuration options

-- `ignore-includes` Boolean indication that the included files should not be counted for the predicates.
-By default all included files used when gathering predicates.
-(TODO)
+    === ":material-code-block-tags: Usage"

+        ```
+        ::: examples/sudoku/encoding.lp
+            handler: asp
+            options:
+                predicate_table:
+                    include_hidden: false
+                start_level: 3
+        ```
 <!--
 ## IDEAS